 Does Your Lifestyle have your Carpets Floored?

 It’s super important to consider what your household is like before committing to a particular type of flooring.
 Is your home bustling with children and pets chasing havoc, or are you leading a Hugh Grant bachelor lifestyle?
-If you have little ones running around then it’s important to consider the durability of your chosen floor – is the material itself capable to withstand a heavier footfall and clumsy play times?
+If you have little ones running around then it’s important to consider the durability of your chosen floor – is the material itself capable of withstanding a heavier footfall and clumsy play times?

 Cleaning and Maintenance:

 It’s important to keep on top of the cleaning and maintenance of your floors to keep them looking as good as new and ensure allergens like dust and mould are kept at bay.
-Baring this in mind, it pays to know the maintenance required among different types of flooring.
+Bearing this in mind, it pays to know the maintenance required among different types of flooring.

 Of course, all floors require a regular sweep, mop and vacuum but did you know that engineered wood flooring and solid wood would benefit from being sanded and refinished?
-This is type of labour of love that could make you change your mind on a type of flooring.
+This is the type of labour of love that could make you change your mind on a type of flooring.

 What’s your Budget?

 There are a lot of options available, all of them at different prices; what you need to carefully consider is how much you can afford to spare.
-It’s important that you’re aware of the budget you’re working to, while also preparing for extra costs such as: excess materials, glue and labour.
+It’s important that you’re aware of the budget you’re working to, while also preparing for extra costs such as excess materials, glue and labour.

 Whilst you may be inclined to save the pennies, remember that in a lot of cases – you get what you pay for.
-Spending more on higher quality flooring in one go may seem like quite the dent to your bank balance but this floor should last decades, and in doing so will pay for itself.
+Spending more on higher quality flooring in one go may seem like quite the dent in your bank balance but this floor should last decades, and in doing so will pay for itself.